DiLER-Digitell/Diler-Digitell.github.io/_sources/examples.md

 * [Course for digital literacy](https://m-earnest.github.io/Diler_digital_literacy)

 In today's digital world, it is essential to have a basic understanding of the technologies and tools that we use on a daily basis.
-This course is designed to give you an overview of the most important concepts and skills in digital literacy.
+This course is designed to give you an overview of the most essential concepts and skills in digital literacy.

 ## University Courses